-Dr. Gelbard is the Director of the Center for Neural Development and Disease and Professor of Neurology, Pediatrics and Microbiology & Immunology at the University of Rochester Medical Center.
-Dr. Gelbard has 25 years of experience as a molecular neuropharmacologist, working in experimental models of neuroAIDS and HIV-1 neuroinflammation since 1992.
-As the leader of the NeuroAIDS research group in the UR's NIH-funded Development Center for AIDS Research and PO1 MH64570, in collaboration with Drs.
-Steve Dewhurst and Sanjay Maggirwar from the Department of Microbiology and Immunology, Dr. Gelbard has worked to develop new therapies for HIV-associated neurocognitive disorders (HAND) over the past several years with a programmatic effort funded by the NIMH for over 10 years.
+I am the Director of the Center for Neural Development and Disease and Professor of Neurology, Pediatrics and Microbiology & Immunology at the University of Rochester Medical Center.
+I have a strong interest in interdisciplinary training for graduate students and have emphasized ongoing collaborations with faculty from Microbiology and Immunology that have a particular interest in HIV-1 at the University of Rochester, sharing undergraduate, predoctoral and postdoctoral trainees over the past 25 years.
+With over 25 years of experience as a molecular neuropharmacologist, I have worked primarily with experimental models of neuroAIDS and HIV-1 induced neuroinflammation since 1992.
+As the leader of the NeuroAIDS Scientific Working Group in the UR's NIH-funded Center for AIDS Research (CFAR), our team has worked to develop new therapies for HIV-associated neurocognitive disorders (HAND) for nearly a decade.